 Step by Step directions on how to water bath can any high acid foods.
 High acid is any fruit, jam, jelly or pickled items.

-Sterilizing jars is not needed IF processing time is more than 10 minutes Most recipes call for at least 10 minutes processing time or more.
+Sterilizing jars is not needed IF processing time is more than 10 minutes.
+Most home canning recipes call for at least 10 minutes processing time or more.
 If not, here is an easy way to sterilize your jars.